-SPS receives the connection request and authenticates the user.
-SPS can authenticate the user to a number of external user directories, (for example, LDAP, Microsoft Active Directory, or RADIUS).
-This authentication is the first factor.
+SPS receives the connection request and authenticates you.
+SPS can authenticate you to a number of external user directories (for example: LDAP, Microsoft Active Directory, or RADIUS).
+This is the first factor of authentication.

-3. Check if the user is exempt from multi-factor authentication
+3. SPS checks if you are exempt from multi-factor authentication.

-You can configure SPS using whitelists and blacklists to selectively require multifactor authentication for your users, (for example, to create break-glass access for specific users).
+You can configure SPS using whitelists and blacklists to selectively require multifactor authentication (for example, to create break-glass access for specific users).

-- If multi-factor authentication is not required, the user can start working, while SPS records the user's activities.
+- If multi-factor authentication is not required, you can access the protected server, while SPS records your activities.
 The procedure ends here. - If multi-factor authentication is required, SPS continues the procedure with the next step.